What is Achilles tendonitis?

-Achilles tendonitis (AT) is a common, painful disorder of the the Achilles tendon which is the one that attaches muscles from the back of the lower leg to the heel.
+It is a common, painful disorder of the the Achilles tendon, the one that attaches muscles from the back of the lower leg to the heel.
+(Fig. 1)

-Tendonitis often affects runners, ballet dancers and many other athletic individuals.
-It can cause considerable disability even in sedentary people.
+Tendonitis often affects runners, ballet dancers and many other athletic individuals and can cause considerable disability even in sedentary people.
 The red area in the illustration shows where pain and tenderness on the tendon usually occurs.

-Considerable “scientific” dogma states that overuse causes Achilles tendonitis and many other tendon problems such as tennis elbow and plantar fasciitis.
-Overuse may be a factor, but in my view is not likely the actual CAUSE of the condition.
-Pain is usually a major symptom of AT so one would reasonably expect to find inflammation affecting the painful areas of involvement.
+Considerable “scientific” dogma says that Achilles tendonitis is caused by overuse as are other tendon injuries such as tennis elbow and plantar fasciitis or “painful heel” where overuse may be a factor, but I doubt it is the actual CAUSE.
+Pain is usually a major symptom of AT so it would be reasonable to expect to find inflammation affecting the painful areas involved.

-However, Swedish researchers Astrom et al, (“Chronic Achilles tendinopathy.
+But some Swedish researchers, Astrom et al, (“Chronic Achilles tendinopathy.
 A survey of surgical and histopathologic findings.“) biopsied the Achilles tendons of 163 patients with tendonitis and examined them under the microscope.

-Therefore, one needs to look for another cause of the athletes’ pain and loss of normal function.
-In my view, the body’s immune system is attacking and damaging its own tissues.
-A so-called “autoimmune disorder”.
-This is most likely due to the stress of high level exercise and training, which can reduce the effectiveness of the body’s immune status.
-Continued exercise therefore tends to aggravate the situation.
-Chronic over-stress, both physical and psychological can lead to an increased level of natural corticosteroids circulating in the bloodstream which can significantly suppress the body’s immune status then lead to auto-immune damage.
-The targets for these attacks can include any of the body tissues, but it appears there is a predilection for specific sites e.g. the thyroid gland, the anal mucosa (anal fissure), the plantar fascia (plantar fasciitis), the groin (osteitis pubis), tennis elbow and of course, the Achilles tendon.
+Long term stress, both physical and psychological can lead to an increased level of natural corticosteroids circulating in the bloodstream which then significantly suppress the body’s immune status leading to auto-immune damage.
+The targets for these attacks can involve any body tissue, but there is a predilection for specific sites e.g. the thyroid gland, the anal mucosa (anal fissure), the plantar fascia (plantar fasciitis), the groin (osteitis pubis), tennis elbow and of course, the Achilles tendon.

-TIP: Protect yourself from tendon and muscular injuries by applying a little wheatgrass extract over your upper and/or lower limbs prior to training or playing sport.
-This simple manoeuver can do a lot to keep you in your game.
+So, protect yourself from tendon and muscular injuries by applying a little wheatgrass extract over your upper and/or lower limbs prior to and after training or before the game.